zkotti/fun-in-lockdown/guide.md

 - Home Automations

 and many more!!!

+### Raspberry Pi projects:

+If you like tech projects and you want to work with a full-on computer in tiny package, you read the right section.
+Here you can find many raspberry pi projects to do alone or with your children.

 #### Projects for adults/students:
 * Use a Raspberry Pi to measure the room temperature and humidity ([Tutorial](https://www.instructables.com/Raspberry-Pi-IoT-Temperature-and-Humidity-Monitor/))